phelipetls/blog/content/posts/dark-mode-implementation-for-ssr-websites/index.md

 title: "Implementing dark mode for SSR websites"
 date: 2021-04-29
 tags: ["hugo", "html", "css", "javascript"]
+summary: |
+  From the basic to the hacky stuff you should do to deliver the best experience.
 ---

 Implementing dark mode in a server side rendered website is not as simple as you